intel/neural-compressor/neural_compressor/pruner/README.md

 ## Validated Pruning Models

-The pruning technique  has been validated on typical models across various domains (including CV and NLP).
+The pruning technique  is validated on typical models across various domains (including CV and NLP).

 - Text Classification